-Apache Cassandra is a NoSQL database that works perfectly with Pure Storage FlashArray//X and Cloud Block Store.
+Apache Cassandra with Pure Storage—what do you need to know?
+Cassandra is a NoSQL database that works perfectly with Pure Storage FlashArray//X and Cloud Block Store.
 In this blog, I would like to summarize what advantages Pure Storage FlashArray//X and Cloud Block Store bring to Apache Cassandra deployments.
 The benefits whether deployed on FlashArray//X or Cloud Block Store are the same in terms of Data reduction, compaction savings, and snapshot advantages.

 FlashArray//X and Cloud Block Store is known for its data reducing capabilities which include compression, deduplication, zero detection, and thin provisioning.
 When it comes to Apache Cassandra data reduction with Replication Factor 3 is around 2.4-3.0.
 This means it can reduce Apache Cassandra data footprint by a factor 2.4-3.0, hence reducing the overall consumption on AWS storage.
 This is tested by turning off compression on Cassandra tables.